Type 2 Diabetes

 What causes type 2 diabetes?

 The exact cause of type 2 diabetes is not known.
 It seems to run in families.
-But it often takes other factors to bring on the disease.
+However, other risk factors may also play a part in developing the disease.
 These include:

 • Being overweight